mimolabs/mimo-docker/README.md

 Make sure these resolve *before* you start the installation.

 We recommend using Cloudflare for your DNS however it's up to you who you chose.
 If you're using Cloudflare, you will need to disable their firewall before the installation.
 You can reactivate this afterwards.

+## Firewall

+Ports 80 and 443 must be allowed - update your firewall settings to ensure these are open and accessible.

 ## Login to your server